sienaiwun/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingAmbientOcclusion/readme.md

 * Hold right mouse key and drag - rotate scene.
 *
 ## Requirements
+// ToDo can we confirm where this is available?
+* "*AnyToAnyWaveReadLaneAt*" shaders require ReadLaneAt() with any to any wave read lane support.
+Tested on (Pascal & Turing).
+If your HW doesn't support it, use the non wave intrinsic version of the shader.
 * Requires DXR capable HW and SW.
 Consult the main [D3D12 Raytracing readme](../../readme.md) for requirements.
 The sample doesn't implement Raytracing Fallback Layer path.

 ## Acknowledgements